jamesmh/coravel/Docs/Scheduler.md

 ### Scheduling Invocables

+**Using invocables is the recommended way to schedule all your tasks.**

+Why?
+Because it ensures that your task logic is self-contained, easy to test and leverages the built-in .NET Core dependency injection system.

+In other words - it's really powerful yet easy to use!

-To learn about creating and using invocables [see the docs.](./Invocables.md)
+To learn about creating invocables [see the docs.](./Invocables.md)

 1. Don't forget to make sure that your invocable is registered with the service provider as a scoped or transient service.